SharksZhang/ReadNotes/refactor/Refactoring_2nd_Edition .md

 - Test.
 - Repeat as needed.
 - If all the guard clauses return the same result, use Consolidate Conditional Expression (263).

+#### 10.4 Replace Conditional with Polymorphism

+##### 10.4.1 motivation

+- I find I can separate the logic into different circumstances—high-level cases—to divide the conditions.Sometimes it’s enough to represent this division within the structure of a conditional itself, but using classes and polymorphism can make the separation more explicit.
+- A common case for this is where I can form a set of types, each handling the conditional logic differently.
+- Another situation is where I can think of the logic as a base case with variants.The base case may be the most common or most straightforward.
+-  Most of my conditional logic uses basic conditional statements—if/else and switch/case.
+But when I see complex conditional logic that can be improved as discussed above, I find polymorphism a powerful tool.

+##### 10.4.2 mechanics

+- If classes do not exist for polymorphic behavior, create them together with a factory function to return the correct instance.
+- Use the factory function in calling code.
+- Move the conditional function to the superclass.
+  - If the conditional logic is not a self-contained function, use Extract Function (106) to make it so.
+- Pick one of the subclasses.
+Create a subclass method that overrides the conditional statement method.
+Copy the body of that leg of the conditional statement into the subclass method and adjust it to fit.
+- Repeat for each leg of the conditional.
+- Leave a default case for the superclass method.
+Or, if superclass should beabstract, declare that method as abstract or throw an error to show it should be the responsibility of a subclass.

+#### 10.5 introduce special case

+##### 10.5.2 mechanics

+- Add a special-case check property to the subject, returning false.
+- Create a special-case object with only the special-case check property, returning true.
+- Apply Extract Function (106) to the special-case comparison code.
+Ensure that all clients use the new function instead of directly comparing it.
+- Introduce the new special-case subject into the code, either by returning it from a function call or by applying a transform function.
+- Change the body of the special-case comparison function so that it uses the special-case check property.
+- Test.
+- Use Combine Functions into Class (144) or Combine Functions into Transform (149) to move all of the common special-case behavior into the new element.
+  - Since the special-case class usually returns fixed values to simple requests, these may be handled by making the special case a literal record.
+- Use Inline Function (115) on the special-case comparison function for the places where it’s still needed.

+### 11.  refactoring APIs

+- A good API clearly separates any functions that update data from those that only read data.
+If I see them combined, I use **Separate Query from Modifier (306)** to tease them apart.I can unify functions that only vary due to a value with **Parameterize Function (310).**Some parameters, however, are really just a signal of an entirely different behavior and are best excised with **Remove Flag Argument(314**).

+- Data structures are often unpacked unnecessarily when passed between functions; I prefer to keep them together with **Preserve Whole Object (319)**.
+Decisions on what should be passed as a parameter, and what can be resolved by the called function, are ones I often need to revisit with **Replace Parameter with Query (324)** and **Replace Query with Parameter (327)**.

+-  I prefer my objects to be as immutable as possible, so I use **Remove Setting Method (331)** whenever I can.
+I need more flexibility than a simple constructor gives, which I can get by using **Replace Constructor with Factory Function (334).**

+- The last two refactorings address the difficulty of breaking down a particularly complex function that passes a lot of data around.
+I can turn that function into an object with **Replace Function with Command (337),** which makes it easier to use **Extract Function (106)** on the function’s body.
+If I later simplify the function and no longer need it as a command object, I turn it back into a function with **Replace Command with Function (344)**.

+#### 10.1 Seperate Query form Modifier

+##### 10.1.1 Motivation

+- When I have a function that gives me a value and has no observable side effects, I have a very valuable thing.
+It’s easier to test.
+In short, I have a lot less to worry about.
+- A good rule to follow is that any function that returns a value should not have observable side effects—the command-query separation [mf-cqs].

+##### 10.1.2 Mechanics

+- Copy the function, name it as a query.
+  - Look into the function to see what is returned.
+If the query is used to populate a variable, the variable’s name should provide a good clue.
+- Remove any side effects from the new query function.
+- Run static checks.
+- Find each call of the original method.
+If that call uses the return value, replace the original call with a call to the query and insert a call to the original method below it.
+Test after each change.
+- Remove return values from original.
+- Test

+Often after doing this there will be duplication between the query and the original method that can be tidied up

+#### 10.2 Parameterize Function

+##### 10.2.1 motivation

+If I see two functions that carry out very similar logic with different literal values,I can remove the duplication by using a single function with parameters for the different values.

+##### 10.2.2 mechanics

+- Select one of the similar methods.
+- Use Change Function Declaration (124) to add any literals that need to turn into parameters.
+- For each caller of the function, add the literal value.
+- Test.
+- Change the body of the function to use the new parameters.
+Test after each change.
+- For each similar function, replace the call with a call to the parameterized function.
+Test after each one

+If the original parameterized function doesn’t work for a similar function, adjust it for the new function before moving on to the next.

+#### 11.3 Remove Flag Argument

+##### 11.3.1 Motivation

+- I dislike flag arguments because they complicate the process of understanding what function calls are available and how to call them.
+My first route into an API is usually the list of available functions, and flag arguments hide the differences in the function calls that are available.
+- I dislike flag arguments because they complicate the process of understanding what function calls are available and how to call them.
+My first route into an API is usually the list of available functions, and flag arguments hide the differences in the function calls that are available.

+##### 11.3.2 mechanics

+- Create an explicit function for each value of the parameter.
+  -  If the main function has a clear dispatch conditional, use **Decompose Conditional (260)** to create the explicit functions.
+Otherwise, create wrapping functions.
+- For each caller that uses a literal value for the parameter, replace it with a call to the explicit function.

+#### 10.4 Preserve Whole Object

+##### 10.4.1 Motivation

+- Advantage

+  - Passing the whole record handles change better should the called function need more data from the whole in the future—that change would not require me to alter the parameter list.
+  - It also reduces the size of the parameter list, which usually makes the function call easier to understand.

+- Disadvantage

+  - The main reason I wouldn’t do this is if I don’t want the called function to have a dependency on the whole—which typically occurs when they are in different modules.

+- 组合拳

+  - Introduce Parameter Object (140), —>Preserve Whole Object—> moved into the whole itself
+  - If several bits of code only use the same subset of an object’s features, then that may indicate a good opportunity for Extract Class (182).

+  ##### 10.4.2 machanics

+  - Create an empty function with the desired parameters.
+    - Give the function an easily searchable name so it can be replaced at the end.
+  - Fill the body of the new function with a call to the old function, mapping from the new parameters to the old ones.
+  - Run static checks.
+  - Adjust each caller to use the new function, testing after each change.
+    - This may mean that some code that derives the parameter isn’t needed, so can fall to Remove Dead Code (237).
+  - Once all original callers have been changed, use Inline Function (115) on the original function.
+  - Change the name of the new function and all its callers